-A cost allocation plan is a means of distributing to various programs, costs which benefit more than one program and are not directly assigned.
+A cost allocation plan is a means of distributing to various projects, costs which benefit more than one project and are not directly assigned.

 Indirect costs are costs of an organization that are not readily assignable to a particular project but are necessary to the operation of the organization and the performance of the project.
 Examples of costs usually treated as indirect include those incurred for facility operation and maintenance, depreciation, and administrative salaries.